cafjs/caf_dcinabox/README.md

     cafjs device foo-device1

-If the device image is missing (use `docker rmi` to delete it, if needed), the management container will try to build it using only external dependencies.
+If the device image is missing (use `docker rmi` to delete it, if needed), the manager container will try to build it using only external dependencies.
 It takes about 2 minutes in my laptop.

 The rest of the setup is similar to the previous case.
 In fact, since the `Redis` container persists changes in a host volume, all your CAs should still be there.